 Vaping for Fun

-Smoking used to have a certain image.
-When Sherlock Holmes had a difficult crime problem to solve he would smoke shag tobacco in his pipe and think it through.
+Smoking used to have a certain cool image.
+When Sherlock Holmes had a difficult problem to solve he would smoke shag tobacco in his pipe and think it through.
 He also used cocaine and morphine to escape from ‘the dull routine of existence’ as he put it.

-The creator of Holmes, Sir Arthur Conan Doyle, died in 1930, long before the dangers of smoking were recognised.
+The creator of Sherlock Holmes, Sir Arthur Conan Doyle, died in 1930, long before the dangers of smoking were recognised.

 I used to smoke a pipe myself – a Petersen pipe – because I thought it looked impressive.
 And in the 1970s for a time I worked for Dr Peter Abbott.
 He discovered in the Sudan in 1956 the cause of a terrible disorder called Madura foot – a fungus infection.
 He used to smoke a pipe and grew his own tobacco in his garden, though he recognised he was addicted to it.